ingresso-group/slate/source/includes/_transaction_reporting.md

 # Transaction Reporting

+<aside class="notice"><b>DEPRECATED:</b> Note that transaction reporting service is using different domain
+than other ticketswitch endpoints - <b>.ticketswitch.io</b> as opposed to <b>.ticketswitch.com</b></aside>

 <aside class="notice"><b>IMPORTANT:</b> Note that transaction reporting service is using different domain
 than other ticketswitch endpoints - <b>.ticketswitch.io</b> as opposed to <b>.ticketswitch.com</b></aside>

-<aside class="notice"><b>NOTE:</b>Transaction records are not live data, so a delay of between a few seconds and a few minutes can be expected between the transaction being completed and becoming visible in the reports</aside>
+<aside class="notice"><b>NOTE:</b> Transaction records are not live data, so a delay of between a few seconds and a few minutes can be expected between the transaction being completed and becoming visible in the reports</aside>

 > **Definition**